olexandr17/of_framework_js/README.md

 ```

 Test tasks for JS cources from Kottans.
 Tasks were done partially.

-Used editor - Atom
+Used editor - Atom.

-Used frameworks - Angular, Bootstrap
+Used frameworks - Angular, Bootstrap.